Cosmology in the dark: On the importance of source population models for gravitational-wave cosmology: Conclusions

-SM is supported by the LabEx UnivEarthS (ANR-10-LABX-0023 and ANR-18-IDEX-0001), of the European Gravitational Observatory and of the Paris Center for Cosmological Physics.
+\paragraph*{Acknowledgments} -- SM is supported by the LabEx UnivEarthS (ANR-10-LABX-0023 and ANR-18-IDEX-0001), of the European Gravitational Observatory and of the Paris Center for Cosmological Physics.
 KL is grateful to the Fondation CFM pour la Recherche in France for supporting his PhD.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.
 CK is partially supported by the Spanish MINECO under the grants SEV-2016-0588 and PGC2018-101858-B-I00, some of which include ERDF funds from the European Union.
 IFAE is partially funded by the CERCA program of the Generalitat de Catalunya.
 RG is supported by the Science and Technology Facilities Council.
+SMu is supported by the Delta ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture, and Science (OCW).
+LIGO is funded by the U.S. National Science Foundation.
+Virgo is funded by the French Centre National de Recherche Scientifique (CNRS), the Italian Istituto Nazionale della Fisica Nucleare (INFN), and the Dutch Nikhef, with contributions by Polish and Hungarian institutes.
+This material is based upon work supported by NSF’s LIGO Laboratory which is a major facility fully funded by the National Science Foundation.